-Safety Warning: Tampering with this product voids the warranty and may degrade the detectors image quality, resulting in a possibly unsafe condition for (End-)Users.
+Safety Warning: Tampering with this product voids the warranty and may degrade the detectors image quality, resulting in a possibly unsafe condition.

-The system has been designed to minimize the amount of interference it may generate in an installation.
+The system has been designed to minimize the amount of interference it may generate in a typical installation.
 This equipment generates and can radiate radio frequency energy and, if not installed and operated in accordance with the instructions, may cause harmful interference to other devices in the area.